The Singer's Biggest Responsibility

 The Singers Prime Responsibility

-The singer breathes life into the words and music of the song causing an emotional reaction within the listener.
+As a singer, your biggest responsibility is to breathe life into the words and music of the song.
+If you don't believe each and every word, neither will your audience.
+Your concern should be about causing an emotional reaction within the listener.
 Until a well-produced voice with vibrancy and clarity interpret the meaning of the song, the lyrics and notes are simply symbols on a printed page.

 The Singer's Truth